 The Company adopted the accounting principles prescribed in (96) Article 052 "Accounting for employee bonus and remuneration of directors" issued by the Accounting Research and Development Foundation on January 1, 2008.
-This change in accounting principles did not significantly affect the consolidated financial statements for 2008.
+This change in accounting principles did not affect the Company's net loss and earnings per share for the year ended December 31, 2008.

-Effective from July 1, 2008, the Company and Subsidiaries adopted the revised R.O.C.
+Effective from July 1, 2008, the Company adopted the revised R.O.C.
 SFAS No.34 "Accounting for financial instrument".
-This change in accounting principles did not affect the consolidated financial statements for 2008.
+This change in accounting principles did not affect the Company's net loss and earnings per share for the year ended December 31, 2008.